-While you’re in the Pearl District, make sure to stop by Powell’s City of Books and check out their famed multi-floor bookstore, where you can find virtually any book on your list.
+While you’re in the Pearl District, make sure to stop by Powell’s City of Books and check out their famed multi-floor bookstore, where you can find virtually any (travel) book on your list.

 Not a reader?
 Powell’s also has a nice little coffee shop where you can grab a coffee and a bite to eat while you wait for the book-lovers in your group to reemerge.

 Pioneer Courthouse Square

 Located right outside of Pioneer Place, Pioneer Courthouse Square is a centralized meeting place where events often take place in Portland.
 At the square you can find anything from outdoor vendors to ongoing protests, as well as the namesake Courthouse.
 While checking out ongoing court trials might not be your thing, the building itself is beautiful and worth a walk-by as you explore the city.

 Portland is better-known for its Japanese Garden, but its Chinese Garden is equally stunning and definitely worth a visit.
 The Chinese Garden is in Portland’s China Town, and has everything from native plants to cultural exhibits and artwork.
 You probably won’t need hours at the Chinese Garden, but it is a great activity for any age and will take around an hour to thoroughly explore.